hanowell/uwsoc533a/docs/05_fertility-and-reproduction.md

 \end{align}
 $$

-Bongaarts assumed that MTFR was 15.3.
+Bongaarts assumed that MTFR was 15.3 based on some back-of-the-envelope assumptions about inter-birth intervals.

 <details>
 <summary>How could you estimate $e$, the use-effectiveness of contraception? **Hint:** You could use a method we learned last week! **Tap for answer**</summary>